 After all, a culture can be transformed through internal change no less than through immigration.
 Older generations often complain about the cultural changes created by the choices of the young.
 Yet few argue that their elders have a right to use force to prevent it, much less to the point of expelling anyone who fails to conform.

 Another problem with the group self-determination argument is trying to determine which group has the "right" to control which territory.
-Perhaps such rights are created when an group that has acquired previously unoccupied territory, and then developed it, without forcibly displacing anyone else But, if so, virtually no actual government can claim such a right, as nearly all are the products of repeated conquest or coercion, and most rule territories occupied by multiple cultural or ethnic groups, not just one.
+Perhaps such rights are created when a group that has acquired previously unoccupied territory, and then developed it, without forcibly displacing anyone else.
+But, if so, virtually no actual government can claim such a right, as nearly all are the products of repeated conquest or coercion, and most rule territories occupied by multiple cultural or ethnic groups, not just one.

 Ethnic and cultural group-based claims for a right to exclude are particularly problematic for those committed to the principle of non-discrimination on the basis of race and ethnicity.
 The standard defense of racial and ethnic non-discrimination is that race and ethnicity are morally irrelevant characteristics that people have no control over.
 Whether a person is black, Asian, white, or Hispanic says nothing about her moral worth, or what rights she should have.
 Most liberal democrats recoil at the idea that we should restrict people's freedom because they chose the wrong parents.